blind-contours/EffectXshift/README.md

 The `EffectXshift` R package offers an approach which identifies and estimates the differential impact of intervention on a mixed exposure on an outcome.
-We define effect modification as the counterfactual mean of the outcome under stochastic interventions in a subregion of the exposure space compared to the complementary region of that space.
+We define effect modification as the counterfactual mean of the outcome under stochastic interventions of an exposure in the mixture in a subregion of the covariate space compared to the complementary region of that space.
 Stochastic interventions or exposure changes depend on naturally observed values, as described in past literature (Dı́az and van der Laan 2012; Haneuse and Rotnitzky 2013).

 Our target parameter is: